gggeek/phpxmlrpc/README.md

 Documentation
 -------------

+*NB: the user manual has not been updated yet with all the changes made in version 4.
+Please consider it unreliable!*

+*You are encouraged to look instead the code examples found in the demo/ directory*

 The user manual can be found in the doc/manual directory, in Asciidoc format: [phpxmlrpc_manual.adoc](doc/manual/phpxmlrpc_manual.adoc)

 Release tarballs also contain the HTML and PDF versions, as well as an automatically generated API documentation.

-*NB: the user manual has not been updated yet with all the changes made in version 4.
-Please consider it unreliable!*

 Upgrading
 ---------
-If you are upgrading from version 3 or earlier, please read the docs in [doc/api_changes_v4.md](doc/api_changes_v4.md)
+If you are upgrading from version 3 or earlier you have two options:

+1. adapt your code to the new API (all changes needed are described in [doc/api_changes_v4.md](doc/api_changes_v4.md))

+2. use instead the *compatibility layer* which is provided.
+Instructions and pitfalls described in [doc/api_changes_v4.md](doc/api_changes_v4.md##enabling-compatibility-with-legacy-code)

+In any case, read carefully the docs in [doc/api_changes_v4.md](doc/api_changes_v4.md) and report back any undocumented issue using GitHub.

 License
 -------